-- 1. When a student is absent from school, the parent should leave a message on the secondary secretary voicemail (756-5651 ext.
-209) no later than 8:30am the morning of the absence.
-Parents/guardians must identify themselves and provide the student's name and reason for the absence.
-The parent may also email the secondary secretary with the same information. - 2.
-Students may only be excused for illness by their parent(s) for 3 consecutive days.
-After 3 days a student will only be excused with a doctor's note.
-All days missed for illness past the 3 consecutive days that do not have a doctor's note will be considered unexcused.
-All absences, whether excused or unexcused will count toward loss of credit and possible consequences as set forth in this handbook (see #4 below). - 3.
-When the student returns to school, whether full day or half day, the student is required to bring a note from a parent stating the reason for his/her absence (without a note = unexcused).
-Notes are to be brought to the secondary school office prior to first period.
-(If the parent emailed the secondary secretary on the day of the absence, the email shall be considered the required note and no other note need be submitted.)
-A valid excuse should include: - a.
-Student's full name - b.
-Date(s) absent - c.
-Reason for absence - d.
-Parent/Guardian signature (not needed if parent sent an email) - 3.
-A distinction will be made between "excused" and "unexcused" absences.
-Homework/classwork and tests missed during an excused absence can be made up; however, homework/classwork and tests missed during an unexcused absence will be graded down.
-In addition, disciplinary action may be taken when the unexcused absences are in excess of 5 days.
-Excused absences or tardies are listed below.
-Reasons outside this list are considered unexcused. - a.
-Personal illness - b.
-Medical or dental appointments - c.
-Family illness requiring student's help at home - d.
-Death or funeral of relative or close friend - e.
-Emergency at home - f.
-Travel or vacation taken with prior administrative permission (forms are available in the Secondary Office) - g.
-College visits with prior administrative permission and proper college visit permission form (forms are available in the Secondary Office or on the MCS website) - 4.
+- a) Personal illness (brief explanation of symptoms must be provided) - b) Medical or dental appointments - c) Family illness requiring student's help at home - d) Death or funeral of relative or close friend - e) Emergency at home (details must be included in order to be excused) - f) Travel or vacation taken with prior administrative permission (forms are available in the Secondary Office) - g) College visits with prior administrative permission and proper college visit permission form (forms are available in the Secondary Office or on the MCS website) - 6.
 If a student acquires 3 unexcused absences during the semester the student will be issued a detention.
 If the student acquires 3 additional unexcused absences the student will receive a second detention and then receive a detention for every subsequent unexcused absence thereafter.
-Detentions will accumulate just like all other detentions and can lead to Friday Schools and suspensions as necessary (see pg.10 for details on detention accumulation). - 5.
+Detentions will accumulate just like all other detentions and can lead to Friday Schools and suspensions as necessary (see pg.10 for details on detention accumulation). - 7.
 When a student arrives to school following an absence (even if after a partial day absence), the student must report to the secondary office and receive an admit slip that must be shown to each of the student's teachers.
 The admit slip will indicate whether the absence or tardy is excused or unexcused.
 If the student is admitted to class with an unexcused absence due to lack of a parental note excusing the absence, then the student must report to the secondary office to receive another admit slip later when the absence has been excused.
-A student will be given three school days to produce a written excuse.
+A student will be given three school days to produce a written excuse. - 8.
+When a student is representing MCS in an approved school activity, class absence will not be charged against the student's attendance record.
+If a class absence is related to an accident or delay due to transportation, class absence will not be charged against the student's attendance record. - 9.
+When a parent/guardian is aware of a special problem concerning a lengthy student absence (e.g., serious illness requiring medical treatment), he/she must notify the administration of the nature of the problem in order that an alternative educational experience may be developed which ensure that minimum course requirements are met.

-- 6. When a student is representing MCS in an approved school activity, class absence will not be charged against the student's attendance record.
-If a class absence is related to an accident or delay due to transportation, class absence will not be charged against the student's attendance record. - 7.
-When a parent/guardian is aware of a special problem concerning a lengthy student absence (e.g., serious illness requiring medical treatment), he/she must notify the administration of the nature of the problem in order that an alternative educational experience may be developed which ensure that minimum course requirements are met. - 8.
-Students may be denied academic credit for missing more than 10 days of school during a semester, whether these days are excused or not.
+10. Students may be denied academic credit for missing more than 10 days of school during a semester, whether these days are excused or not.
 Students may also be denied academic credit for individual classes for being absent more than 10 class periods for a particular course during a semester, whether excused or not.
 Students and parents will be made aware of the possibility of loss of credit after they have missed 5 days.
 Students may also be placed on an attendance contract, at administrator's discretion, if the problem persists.

-9. Tardiness to School and Classes:
+11. Tardiness to School and Classes: